 This section includes information on orientation and training, funding, the role of the Command Support Team, as well as required forms.

-- Receive a letter of appointment signed by the commanding officer.
-A copy of the letter should be sent to the local Fleet and Family Support Center ombudsman coordinator and Ombudsman Assembly chair.
-The appointment letter ensures a seat at Ombudsman Basic Training and allows distribution of name and contact information.
+- Be appointed by the commanding officer.
+The ombudsman should receive a signed letter of appointment.
+A copy of the letter should be sent to the local Fleet and Family Support Center (FFSC) Ombudsman Coordinator andthe Ombudsman Assembly chair.
+The appointment letter ensures a seat at Ombudsman Basic Training (OBT) and allows distribution of name and contact information.
 The letter should include term length, probation, training/orientation requirements and contact information.
 See Sample Letter of Appointment.

 - Be registered by the command with the Navy Ombudsman Registry.